 - Reduce Oxidative Stress: Manganese’s role as a cofactor for SOD highlights its importance in protecting cells from oxidative damage.

 - Enhance Glucose Metabolism: Studies have suggested that manganese may improve insulin sensitivityInsulin sensitivity refers to how effectively your body’s cells respond to the hormone insulin.
 Imagine insulin as a key that unlocks the door to your cells, allowing sugar (glucose) from your bloodstream to enter and be used for energy.
-Here’s… Read More and glucose tolerance, potentially benefiting individuals with diabetesDiabetes is a chronic condition where your body struggles to regulate blood sugar (glucose) levels.
+Here’s a breakdown of the term: Etymology and Origin: • Insulin:… Read More and glucose tolerance, potentially benefiting individuals with diabetesDiabetes is a chronic condition where your body struggles to regulate blood sugar (glucose) levels.
 Glucose is like fuel for your cells, and it comes from the food you eat.
-Insulin, a hormone made by your pancreas, acts like a… Read More.
+Insulin, a hormone made by your pancreas, acts like a key that unlocks cells, letting glucose in to provide energy….
+Read More.

 The Impact of Sugar on Manganese: An Indirect Link